What Solar Power Inverter Should You Get For Your PV System?

 - Fronius Primo 5.0-1: $1700 – $2100

-For instance, let’s say it’s a beautiful day and your solar system is producing like you’ve never seen before.
-A few minutes go by and you see a little cloud come in and just hover over your house, but only covering a few panels.
+Let’s say you just got solar installed.
+It’s a beautiful day and your solar system is producing like you’ve never seen before.
+A few minutes go by though and you see a little cloud come in and just hover over a corner of your house, covering just a few panels.

 You wouldn’t think this would make a big difference right?
 Most of your panels are still bathed in sunlight!
 But with a string inverter, this is a big deal.
 Even if just a couple of your solar panels are shaded, your production drops significantly, sometimes up to 60%!